15 Sites Like Craigslist to Buy (or Sell)

 Yes, Craigslist has been around since 1995.

-Just like other sites, you still need to do your due diligence and make sure to watch for scams.
-If it seems too good to be true, it probably is.
+Like other sites, you still need to do your due diligence and watch for scams.
+If something seems too good to be true, it probably is.

 What is the best alternative to Craigslist?